-&lt;sup>11 "The universal exhibition as a totality" (in Stratigakos, 2012, 300)

-&lt;sup>12 Tajbakhsh defines the indeterminacy of identity as "confusion."
-Wordsworth's use of "confusion" is equivocal since it can refer both to his own identity and London's identity (Tajbakhsh,2001, 93).
+^{9.. &}quot;The universal exhibition as a totality" (in Stratigakos, 2012, 300) 10.
+Tajbakhsh defines the indeterminacy of identity as "confusion."
+Wordsworth's use of "confusion" is equivocal since it can refer both to his own identity and London's identity (Tajbakhsh, 2001, 93).

-(1850, 7:597), the very embodiment of abstract space that Lefebvre describes as both expressive and dissimulative.
+are largely unrecognizable, their identities flattened into abstract representations: "Face after face" (1850, 7:176-77), "a mystery" (1850, 7:597), the very embodiment of abstract space that Lefebvre describes as both expressive and dissimulative.
 In this way, the city itself becomes a space of contradictions, where appearance and reality collide in a play of presence and absence.

 The dialectic of reduction and expansion-the logic of equivalence versus the logic of difference-forms the central tension in Book VII.
 The logic of equivalence operates by simplifying and reducing the number of positions in a given space, whereas the logic of difference works by expanding possibilities and embracing complexity (Laclau and Mouffe, 1985, 130).
 Lefebvre's spatial practice, which seeks to understand space as a dynamic process shaped by lived experience, aligns with the logic of difference, expanding the spatial possibilities of the city as experienced by the individual.
 Wordsworth's journey through London, encountering new spaces, new contradictions, and new perspectives, exemplifies this process of spatial practice, wherein the complexity of the city is revealed through the embodied act of walking.
 Conversely, the representations of these spaces adhere more to the logic of equivalence, simplifying and abstracting these complex urban realities into manageable forms.
 In this dialectical process, Book VII emerges as a battlefield between simplification and expansion.
-On where the logic of capitalism one hand, the city as represented in the poem is an abstract space. reduces individuals and experiences to mere commodities.
+On one hand, the city as represented in the poem is an abstract space, where the logic of capitalism reduces individuals and experiences to mere commodities.
 On the other hand, Wordsworth's spatial practice-his walking and his reflections-allows him to engage with the complexity of the city and understand it in a more nuanced way.
 This tension between the reduction of space and the expansion of its possibilities mirrors the larger struggles within capitalist society, where abstract forces attempt to dominate and simplify, while lived experiences push back against this simplification, seeking to reintroduce complexity, subjectivity, and difference into the urban landscape.